The Cheeky Monkey Media Blog

 Also, because this was a new initiative for the client they felt that even 1 or 2 sales as a result of the campaign would be a sufficient ROI to get them to pursue this channel further.
-This clarification the goal made it specific, realistic, measurable and agreed upon by all parties.
+This clarification of the goal made specific, realistic, measurable and agreed upon by all parties.

 The Time Line:

 Friday, July 13th, 2016 to Sunday, August 31st, 2016

 2. Email Marketing Needs A Clear Plan: Outline the Process

 Once you have a clear objective and well-defined goal for your marketing efforts, or at least your marketing campaign, you need to outline your plan of action.